Choose a theme:

 Research

 I am a PhD Candidate in the Department of Electrical and Computer Engineering, Brigham Young University (BYU), advised by Philip Lundrigan.
-I work in the NET Lab as a Network Researcher who works to make systems more intelligent, adaptable, and resilient.
+As a Network Researcher in the NET Lab, I make systems more intelligent, adaptable, and resilient.
 Before starting my PhD, I completed my B.Sc. in Computer Engineering with a minor in Computer Science at BYU in 2021.

 My research interests include sensor networks, IoT resilience, and systems engineering.
-I am particularly interested in how these fields can leveraged to enhance the capability of simple systems without adding extra hardware to its architecture.
+I am particularly interested in how these fields can be leveraged to enhance the capability of simple systems without adding extra hardware to the architecture.

 Publications